workos/workos-kotlin/README.md

 See full examples at https://github.com/workos-inc/java-example-applications.

-## Beta SDKs
+## Beta Releases

 WorkOS has features in Beta that can be accessed via Beta releases.
 We would love for you to try these and share feedback with us before these features reach the stable phase.
 To install a Beta version, please follow the Installation steps above using the Beta release version.

-> Note: there can be breaking changes between beta versions.
+> Note: there can be breaking changes between Beta versions.
 Therefore, we recommend pinning the package version to a
 > specific version.
 This way you can install the same version each time without breaking changes unless you are
 > intentionally looking for the latest Beta version.